 Upon successful completion of this course, participants will be able to:

-- Note the different types of core virtues.
+- Cite the conflict styles of different types of companies.

-- Recognize the different types of ethical weaknesses in a business environment.
+- Recognize the different sources of conflict on a project.

 - Specify the process flow for resolving a conflict related to a project.